Boron Blue Diamonds from the Deep

 Boron: The Journey to Blue Diamond

-The process of deep subduction takes place when the boundary of an oceanic tectonic plate (about 100km thick) breaks, and the plate falls onto the deep Earth’s mantle.
+The deep subduction process occurs when the boundary of an oceanic tectonic plate (about 100km thick) breaks, and the plate falls onto the deep Earth’s mantle.
 As a result, Boron and other materials have been transported from the shallow layers of the Earth into depths of over 700 km.
-Kimberlite eruptions then brought the diamonds up towards the surface.
+Kimberlite eruptions then brought the diamonds up toward the surface.

-Apart from the Hope Diamond‘s fabled curse, blue diamonds have yet to become a significant part of world culture.
+Besides the Hope Diamond‘s fabled curse, blue diamonds have yet to become a significant part of world culture.
 However, the blue diamond has become the most sought-after gem at auction as of 2015.
-In a surprising move, Hong Kong billionaire Joseph Lau purchased a 9.75 carat “Zoe” diamond for his daughter Zoe, whom he named it after.
+In a surprising move, Hong Kong billionaire Joseph Lau purchased a 9.75-carat “Zoe” diamond for his daughter Zoe, whom he named it after.